Map (Google) (keyboard shortcut

 This is a rather imprecise process so you may need to edit the results yourself.

-In this example Google and Bing are using different languages for the
+In this example Google and Bing disagree about the street address and are using different languages for the

 With OpenStreetMap we get more information.
 This is more visible if you expand the address area by dragging its border with the map to the right.